Proper Noun

 10. The Sydney Opera House is an iconic architectural marvel located in Australia.

-1. When we have to refer to specific individuals like the names of celebrities, historical figures or citizens.
+1. We use proper nouns when we have to refer to specific individuals like the names of celebrities, historical figures or citizens.
 For example, 'Shane is a great cricketer.'

-2. Proper noun are used to name specific locations such as names of countries, continents, states or cities.
-For example, 'I have visited Thailand.'
+2. They are used to name specific locations such as names of countries, continents, states or cities.
+For example, 'I have visited Thailand'.

-3. To refer to a specific named animal or character, especially in movies, stories or books we use proper noun.
+3. They are used to refer to a specific named animal or character, especially in movies, stories or books.
 For example, Sebastian is a crab from the movie 'The Little Mermaid.'

 While using proper noun, students frequently make the following mistakes: